ckeditor/ckeditor4-docs/docs/guide/dev/api_changes/README.md

 ---

-The "theme" concept is removed, the DOM structure of the editor is now defined by creators or plugins individually, thus the {@linkapi CKEDITOR.themes} namespace is removed.
+The "theme" concept is removed, the DOM structure of the editor is now defined by creators or plugins individually, thus the {@linkapi CKEDITOR.themes CKEDITOR.themes} namespace is removed.

 ---

-{@linkapi CKEDITOR.editor#setMode} and {@linkapi CKEDITOR.editor#getMode} are features provided by the themedui creator only, which is not available in an instance created by the inline creator, where {@linkapi CKEDITOR.editor#mode} property will be always `'wysiwyg'`.
+{@linkapi CKEDITOR.editor#setMode CKEDITOR.editor#setMode} and {@linkapi CKEDITOR.editor#getMode CKEDITOR.editor#getMode} are features provided by the themedui creator only, which is not available in an instance created by the inline creator, where {@linkapi CKEDITOR.editor#mode CKEDITOR.editor#mode} property will be always `'wysiwyg'`.

 ---

-{@linkapi CKEDITOR.config.editingBlock} was removed, with the `editingBlock` being renewed as `editable`.
+{@linkapi CKEDITOR.config.editingBlock CKEDITOR.config.editingBlock} was removed, with the `editingBlock` being renewed as `editable`.

 ---

-{@linkapi CKEDITOR.focusManager} is now managing the overall "active" state of the entire editor instead of just the editing block, so all editor UI parts (toolbar, dialog, panel) that receive DOM focus will turn {@linkapi CKEDITOR.focusManager#hasFocus} to `true`.
+{@linkapi CKEDITOR.focusManager CKEDITOR.focusManager} is now managing the overall "active" state of the entire editor instead of just the editing block, so all editor UI parts (toolbar, dialog, panel) that receive DOM focus will turn {@linkapi CKEDITOR.focusManager#hasFocus CKEDITOR.focusManager#hasFocus} to `true`.

-Because of the above, {@linkapi CKEDITOR.editable#hasFocus} should now be used instead for {@linkapi CKEDITOR.focusManager#hasFocus} to check the focus state of the editing block.
+Because of the above, {@linkapi CKEDITOR.editable#hasFocus CKEDITOR.editable#hasFocus} should now be used instead for {@linkapi CKEDITOR.focusManager#hasFocus CKEDITOR.focusManager#hasFocus} to check the focus state of the editing block.

-The {@linkapi CKEDITOR.focusManager#forceBlur} method was removed.
+The {@linkapi CKEDITOR.focusManager#forceBlur CKEDITOR.focusManager#forceBlur} method was removed.

 ---

-{@linkapi CKEDITOR.config.toolbar_Basic} and {@linkapi CKEDITOR.config.toolbar_Full} were removed.
-Custom toolbar layout can be easily managed with {@linkapi CKEDITOR.config.toolbarGroups}.
+{@linkapi CKEDITOR.config.toolbar_Basic CKEDITOR.config.toolbar_Basic} and {@linkapi CKEDITOR.config.toolbar_Full CKEDITOR.config.toolbar_Full} were removed.
+Custom toolbar layout can be easily managed with {@linkapi CKEDITOR.config.toolbarGroups CKEDITOR.config.toolbarGroups}.

 ---

-The "additional CSS" feature provided by {@linkapi CKEDITOR.editor#addCss} is now moved to the global {@linkapi CKEDITOR.addCss}, with specified style rules applied **document wide**.
+The "additional CSS" feature provided by {@linkapi CKEDITOR.editor#addCss CKEDITOR.editor#addCss} is now moved to the global {@linkapi CKEDITOR.addCss CKEDITOR.addCss}, with specified style rules applied **document wide**.

-Thus the proper way for a plugin to style its editable content is to call {@linkapi CKEDITOR.addCss}
+Thus the proper way for a plugin to style its editable content is to call {@linkapi CKEDITOR.addCss CKEDITOR.addCss}
 inside of the plugin's `onLoad` function, rather than its `init` function in v3.

 ---

-{@linkapi CKEDITOR.env.version} now reflects the "document mode" in **IE** browsers.
+{@linkapi CKEDITOR.env.version CKEDITOR.env.version} now reflects the "document mode" in **IE** browsers.
 The following properties are **deprecated**:

-* {@linkapi CKEDITOR.env.ie6Compat}
+* {@linkapi CKEDITOR.env.ie6Compat CKEDITOR.env.ie6Compat}
-* {@linkapi CKEDITOR.env.ie7Compat}
+* {@linkapi CKEDITOR.env.ie7Compat CKEDITOR.env.ie7Compat}
-* {@linkapi CKEDITOR.env.ie8Compat}
+* {@linkapi CKEDITOR.env.ie8Compat CKEDITOR.env.ie8Compat}
-* {@linkapi CKEDITOR.env.ie9Compat}
+* {@linkapi CKEDITOR.env.ie9Compat CKEDITOR.env.ie9Compat}

 If you wanted to check for old IEs before IE9, instead of checking for each of the above properties as in v3: